Biblical Perspectives course

 This page and the resources linked from it are Open Educational Resources (OER)

-This adult studies module gives students an overview of the Bible.
-We'll see the story that
+This adult degree completion module gives students an overview of the Bible.
+We'll see the

-starts at the beginning of the Old Testament and runs to the end of the New Testament.
-We'll
+story that starts at the beginning of the Old Testament and runs to the end of the New Testament.

-consider some of the major issues in Biblical understanding and interpretation.
-In essence, this
+We'll consider some of the major issues in Biblical understanding and interpretation.
+In essence,

-course is "how to understand the Bible for beginners."
+this course is "How to Understand the Bible for Beginners."
 By the end of the

 module, we're writing the entire story of the Bible in one page.